vtovkach/ds-lib-c/README.md

 ## Usage

-In your `main.c`, simply include the master header:
+In your your project file, simply include the master header:

 ```c
 #include "ds_lib.h"